turingschool-examples/legacy_adopt_dont_shop/README.md

   <li><a href="#acknowledgements">Acknowledgements</a></li>
 </ol>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [Adopt Don't Shop](https://fathomless-inlet-21274.herokuapp.com/) is a module 2 solo project for Turing School of Software & Design's Back-End Engineering (BEE) program.
 Users are able to apply to adopt pets, and Admins cab either approve or reject applications and see statistics for the shelters, pets, and applications in the system.
+User stories were tracked using Github projects [here](https://github.com/elyhess/adopt_dont_shop/projects/2)

 ### Skills Developed by Project
 * Built out CRUD functionality for a many to many relationship